-- Keeps abreast of statewide and national issues and challenges. - Gathers and disseminates information to the membership. - Serves as a clearinghouse and source of information for libraries seeking assistance. - Promotes intellectual freedom by actively contacting library and school officials where materials or procedures have been challenged, offering the assistance of the ILA membership. - Raises awareness and provides continuing education activities for the public and membership. - Selects the Intellectual Freedom Award winner. - Provides leadership and assistance in access and privacy for electronic information.
+- Keeps abreast of statewide and national issues and challenges. - Gathers and disseminates information to the membership. - Serves as a clearinghouse and source of information for libraries seeking assistance. - Promotes intellectual freedom by actively contacting library and school officials where materials or procedures have been challenged, offering the assistance of the ILA membership. - Raises awareness and provides continuing education activities. - Selects the Intellectual Freedom Award winner. - Provides leadership and assistance in access and privacy for electronic information.